 We take orders through email or private message on Facebook/Instagram.
 Orders must be placed by 1pm the day before you'd like to pick up, and can be placed up to a week in advance.
 Always let us know quantity, specify the day you'd like to pick it up, and we will confirm your order.
-Any orders not confirmed may not be filled -- if we haven't responded you can contact us again, we are human and sometimes miss things.
+Unconfirmed may not be filled -- if we haven't responded, you can contact us again, we are human and sometimes miss things.

 We sell sourdough breads, so they have a shelf life of about 6 days.
 The first day it is the softest, but the flavour has not yet developed.
 If you'd like, you can leave the bread after it is cut with the open end facing a cutting board for a day if you're likely to eat it all in 2 days.
 You can also place the bread back in the paper bag and keep in a plastic ziplock or container.
 The paper bag will help absorb humidity.
 Do not store in the fridge.
 This will speed up the staling process.

 Yes!
 Many pastries freeze very well.
 If you don't plan to eat them right away, we suggest freezing in a container and pulling them out a few hours before you'd like to eat, allowing them to thaw on the counter.
 For croissants and whole loaves of bread, you can refresh them once thawed in the oven until they have a crisp exterior (5-10 min at 325 should do).

 WE ARE PRESENTLY SUSPENDING OUR BESPOKE CAKE SALES UNTIL WE HAVE HIRED STAFF.
 PLEASE CHECK BACK FOR UPDATES.